KunalDuran/KunalDuran/README.md

 - Deep Learning and Machine Learning Practitioner
 - Always looking to contribute to Open Source
 - Create APIs with Flask [Check this][website]
-- Trying to integrate Machine Learning with Cricket kunalduran
+- Trying to integrate Machine Learning with Cricket

 ### Connect with me: